 Regardless of the industry, for the past 50 years the goal of young talent has always been to move 'up market', seeking positions with greater responsibilities in terms of (market) size and scope (of position).
-This was the driving force in careers for good reason.

 Today however, the typical career path is being blown up by a bunch of young upstarts that aren't waiting for their turn.
 I'll come back to that topic in a moment.
 First, it's important to understand the drivers behind the impending change.
 The primary focus of this article will be relative to multimedia outlets and in particular, TV broadcast news.
 However, you'll see parallels in many other cyclical industries as well.